Maplespe/DWMBlurGlass/README.md

 ![image](/Screenshot/10307.png)

 ## Compatibility
-Supported as low as **Windows 10 2004** and as high as the **latest version of Windows 11** (Some blurring methods are not supported in the preview version).
+Supported as low as **Windows 10 2004** and as high as the **latest version of Windows 11** (Some blurring methods are not supported in Windows Insider versions).

 Can be used with third party themes to further customize DWM.

 We do not modify the rendering logic of the application itself, which is completely different from the logic of MicaForEveryone and therefore maximizes compatibility with third-party programs.

-We reverse-analyze DWM and code a custom blur method to bring stunning visual effects, but if you choose the "`SystemBackdrop`" blur method, it uses the system's publicly available interfaces and has the same effect as MicaForEveryone.
+We reverse-analyzed DWM and created a custom blur method to bring stunning visual effects, but if you choose the "`SystemBackdrop`" blur method, it uses the system's publicly available interfaces and has the same effect as MicaForEveryone.

 Not recommended for use with MicaForEveryone, we do not guarantee compatibility with it.